hajekjiri/ghlangs/README.md

 ```

 #### Examples
-Display details for each repository, sort languages by name in ascending order and use bytes for displaying sizes.
+Display details for each repository, sort languages by name in ascending order, and use bytes for displaying sizes.
 I skipped some repositories in this output to keep it short.
 ```
 $ ghlangs -format=detail -sort-by=name -sort-order=asc -unit=B
 Progress: 8/8 repositories (API Rate Limit 2/5000)